deepskies/DeepBench/paper.md

    index: 3
 date: 13 August 2017
 bibliography: paper.bib

 ---

 # Summary
 We introduce \texttt{DeepBench}, a python library  that generates simple simulated image data from first principles, such as basic geometric shapes and astronomical objects.
 These data are highly valuable for developing (calibration, testing, and benchmarking) statistical and machine learning models because they make it possible to connect the final data product to physically interpretable inputs.
 This software includes tools to curate and store the datasets to maximize reproducibility.
-% We also present a trained ResNet50 model to illustrate the expected use of the software as a benchmarking tool for different architectures’ suitability to scientifically motivated problems.

 # Statement of Need

+The astronomy community at large is experiencing a lack of benchmark datasets tailored toward the types of computer vision problems specific to astronomy.
 One of the main motivations of this project was the production of a tool to softly introduce new practitioners of machine learning to simulation datasets, producing datasets that would be easy to integrate with out-of-the-box machine learning frameworks.

 \begin{enumerate}
     \item need replicability, reproducibility